kirankumar467/UrbanYoga/README.md

   http://localhost:8081/businessoverview/create (Reqest Type: POST)

-  Then Start using the angular application to see the results:)
+  Then Start using the angular application to see the results